Social Support

 Child Counselling and Family Support Groups

-We recognise the important role that parents play in their child’s journey through the justice system and their reintegration into the community once released.
-Our family support groups facilitate family therapy, urging parents to visit their child at the correctional facility and attend court sessions when the child’s case is heard.
+UP Zambia recognises the important role that parents play in their child’s journey throughout the criminal justice system and their reintegration into the community once released.
+Our family support groups facilitate family therapy, urging parents to visit their child at the correctional facilities and attend court sessions when the child’s case is heard.
 This process not only involves addressing the immediate legal situation but also aims to strengthen family bonds and provide support during a challenging time.
 By actively involving families in the rehabilitation process, we seek to contribute to the overall well-being and successful reintegration of the child into society.

 UPZ-Community_20230614_098